Travel in the footsteps of Wilfred Thesiger

 Transfer to Airport.
 Services end

-AUD$3965 per person twin share.
+From AUD$3965 per person twin share.
+Depending upon number in your party.
 Single Supplement on Application.

 Tour price includes all accommodation, breakfast daily, all meals during the desert expedition, all excursions, entrance fees, English speaking guides, and all transport.
 Note airfares, insurance and visa costs are not included.